seattlecoderdojo/AppInventorOrientation/readme.md

 * From the "Projects" menu, select "My projects."
 * Check the box next to the project with your game.
 * Click the "Publish to Gallery" button.

+This way we can all load it and check it out next week.

 If you want to change the name of your game so it stands out in our gallery search, go to the "Projects" menu and select "Save project as" to save it with a different name.
 Then you can publish that one.